openbouffalo/openocd/README.md

 This repository contains all OpenOCD patches, which are work in progress, or in process of upstreaming.

+# Binaries

+You can download latest Linux and Windows binaries in [Release page](https://github.com/openbouffalo/openocd/releases).

+The binaries are built by CI.

 # Matrix table

 - ✅ - Available in upstream OpenOCD